kpennell/LikeSorter/readme.md

 Working here: http://immense-earth-8429.herokuapp.com/

-I love discovering and listening to music on Soundcloud but there interface can be a bit slow.
+I love discovering and listening to music on Soundcloud but their interface can be a bit slow.

 LikeSorter lets me explore/find my Soundcloud likes more easily and discover new music by seeing what my favorite artists like on Soundcloud.